PatternBuilder/patternbuilder.github.io/README.md

 * Ensure mkdocs is installed.
 See above.
 * Checkout the latest *dev* branch.
-* From the commandline, run `make build`
+* From the commandline, run `make build` or `make build pkit=0`
-    - Downloads the latest files - Example: Pattern Kit's README.md.
     - Builds the site at "./site"
+    - If pkit is not provided OR pkit=1, then the latest Pattern Kit's README.md is downloaded to pattern_kit.md.

 ## Deploying the site